Year in review: What we learned in 2025

 There is no question that there is now a greater emphasis across student markets on affordability and on the return on investment for study abroad.

 Those factors – affordability and ROI – have come to the fore in recent years.
-This is not new, but what we're talking about here is a matter of degree.
-The extent to which this is a priority for students in the decisions that they make about where and how they study abroad.
+This is not new, but rather a matter of degree – the extent to which this is a priority for students deciding where and how they will study abroad.

-It feels like this is another market-shaping factor that reached a turning point in 2025.
-When we look back at all of the large-scale student surveys from the year, we see the same findings coming through.
-Issues around affordability and the expected value of study abroad are now the most important decision factors for students when planning their study abroad programmes.
-The importance of that reflects in different ways.
-Students talk about cost of study, cost of living, availability of scholarships, work opportunities, graduate outcomes, but we can understand that what is underpinning those priorities are these important drivers in terms of affordability and return on investment.
+When we look back at all the large-scale student surveys from the year, we see the same findings coming through.
+Students talk about cost of study, cost of living, availability of scholarships, work opportunities, graduate outcomes.
+Underpinning those priorities are a need for affordability and return on investment.

 Public support comes from alignment

-It feels like we have learned this lesson a number of different ways over the last two or three years.
-Our expectation is that, going forward, we will see a much greater degree of alignment between government policy, institutional recruiting, and the larger societal and economic goals of an individual study destination.
+Our expectation is that, going forward, we will see much more alignment between government policy, institutional recruiting, and the larger societal and economic goals of an individual study destination.

 This time we really mean it

 We have been talking about diversification of foreign enrolment for years.
-But 2025 might be the year where the importance of building a diverse student body has truly come to the fore for a critical mass of international educators.
+But 2025 might be the year where the importance of building a diverse student body has truly been driven home for a critical mass of international educators.

 Major study destinations have historically been over-reliant on students from a relatively small number of countries, and from China and India in particular.
 But Chinese numbers have been softening since before the pandemic, and India is now showing signs of slowing as well.
-At the same time, many institutions are becoming more targeted in their recruitment efforts and are working more actively to manage risk by diversifying recruitment across a wider field of markets.
-We expect that more active effort toward diversification to extend into 2026 and beyond.
+At the same time, many institutions are becoming more targeted in their recruitment efforts and more actively diversifying recruitment across a wider field of markets.
+We expect this to extend into 2026 and beyond.

 AI is here

-Specifically, the role of AI in students' search for study abroad options.
-We are tracking a rapid expansion of the use of AI search, and especially in education.
-And stakeholders across our sector are moving quickly to learn and adapt to a "zero-click" future and a very different landscape for online search.
+- Students searched much more on AI for study abroad options.
+Stakeholders across our sector are moving quickly to learn and adapt to a "zero-click" future and a very different landscape for online search.

 Thank you

 Last but not least, we want to take this opportunity to thank you for reading and learning along with us.
-We look forward to more of the same in 2026, and to bringing you the latest insights on international recruitment all through the year.
+We look forward to bringing you the latest insights on international recruitment all through 2026.